 Our executive offices are located in Irvine, California.
-We lease approximately 5,197 square feet of office space under an operating lease that expires on December 31, 2022.
-Additionally, the company has an operating lease for approximately 6,138 square feet of office space in Burlington, Massachusetts, that expires on November 20, 2024.
+We lease approximately 5,197 square feet of office space under an operating lease that expires on December 31, 2024.
+Additionally, we have an operating lease for approximately 6,138 square feet of office space in Burlington, Massachusetts, that expires on November 20, 2024.